mk-fg/reliable-discord-client-irc-daemon/README.md

   (e.g. voice, user profiles, games library, store, friend lists, etc).

-- Discord tracks "read_state" server-side, which is not used here in any way - triggering history replay is only done manually (/t commands in chans), so can sometimes be easy to miss on quiet reconnects.
+- Discord tracks "read_state" server-side, which is not used here in any way - triggering history replay is either done manually (`/t log ...` commands in chans) or automatically for channels marked for that (`/topic log watch` or `watch` in #rdircd.control), so can sometimes be easy to miss on quiet reconnects.

 - Does not support discord multifactor authentication mode, but manual-token auth can probably work around that - see note on captchas below.